conlang-software-dev/whistler/README.md

 * `fc` and `ac` specify the frequency and amplitude centers, and default to zero.
 * `fs` and `as` specify the frequency and amplitude shifts, and default to zero.
 * `fm` and `am` specify the frequency and amplitude scales (multiples), and default to one.
+* `voiceRate` specifies the factor by which to scale the speech rate.

 Usage Examples
 ==============